 5. Inventory management and listing

-Being on top of your entire inventory is time-consuming and should be on your priority list of must-automate.
+Being on top of your entire inventory and warehouse security is time-consuming and should be on your priority list of must-automate.
 This way, you can make sure new items are listed as they arrive and low-stock or out-of-stock items are replenished immediately.

 6. Order management